AEC-SIGCOMM/review-form-aec/instructions-for-reviewers.md

 # Anonymity

-We are in favour of
+We are in favour of Open Review, i.e. reviewers are encouraged (but not obliged) to review with their names in the clear.
+Please consider if you want to participate in this form of review.

 # Approach